Easy Kelp Noodle Salad with Peanut Sauce

 Whether you are exploring sea vegetables for the first time or already love kelp noodles, this salad makes an easy lunch, meal prep option, or light dinner.

-kelp noodle salad in a wooden bowl
+kelp noodle salad in a wooden bowl on a counter

-Kelp Noodle Salad with Creamy Peanut Dressing
+Easy Kelp Noodle Salad with Peanut Sauce

 This Thai kelp noodle salad is loaded with veggies and chopped herbs and is topped with a creamy peanut dressing.
 It's clean and refreshing and perfect for summer or anytime of year.